 However, we are very particular about our team members.
-We’re proud of our office culture, and we protect it by being very careful about who we hire.
-When someone joins SocialCops, we want it to be a long-term relationship.
+We’re proud of our team culture, and we protect it by being very careful about who we hire.
+When someone joins SocialCops, we want it to be a long term relationship.
 That’s why we invest a lot of time and effort into making sure that we hire the right people.

-Interested in being an intern?
+Interested in interning at SocialCops?
 We’ve talked about our process for internship recruitment in a separate post here.

 Step 1: Check Out the Job Portal